Crypto API Tutorials:

 Click Apipheny > Import API to open the Apipheny sidebar in your Google Sheets.

 To be able to use the OpenSea API without restrictions, you need to request an API key.
-Start by going to: https://docs.opensea.io/reference/request-an-api-key
+In your account, start by hovering over your Profile icon and select Settings:

 In this section, we’ll show you how to browse the OpenSea API documentation to find the API endpoint that retrieves the information you need from your account.
 If you already know your API URL, or you want to use the same example URL as us, just skip to Step 4.